IBM-MIL/CafeJava/README.md

   "name": "Johnny Appleseed"
 }
 ```
-In order for the Android sample app to connect to our local instance, we need to update wlclient.properties (found under the sample project's assets folder) by changing the value of the `wlServerHost` key to our machine's IP address.
+If we are deploying the sample app to the Android emulator, there is no need to update wlclient.properties, which is found under the sample project's assets folder.
+Otherwise, we will need to change the `wlServerHost` key to our machine's IP address.

 Note: A new wlclient.properties file gets generated under `/cafejava-sample/MFPSampleProject/apps/SampleAndroidFramework` each time you deploy the adapter.
 This file can simply replace the one found in the sample project's assets folder.